(Photo courtesy of NetPS Plant Finder)

 Planting & Growing

 Dyckia Fosteriana will grow to be about 12 inches tall at maturity extending to 24 inches tall with the flowers, with a spread of 14 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in full sun to partial shade.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.
 It can be propagated by division.